Research Staff

 Technical Leader

-Romey James is an Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Romey James is a Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 At EPRI, Mr. James supports techno-economic analyses of advanced nuclear, low-carbon resources, and traditional generation and storage technologies.

 Before joining EPRI, Mr. James worked as a Revenue and Pricing Analyst at the New York Power Authority where he was responsible for calculating customer rate impacts from generation and transmission assets.
 Prior to NYPA, Mr. James worked at Duke Energy where he developed methods for forecasting solar in-service dates from interconnection queues, hourly solar and battery profiles for resource planning, and electric vehicle and rooftop solar adoption rates.